Jwilliams85/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

 DOM stand for Document Object Model.
 It is an object representation of the HTML elements of a webpage.
+DOM is what allows you to manipulate the Browser.

 What is an event?